Security-Onion-Solutions/securityonion-examples/shallot/README.md

 A chat integration system for Security Onion that enables teams to interact with their security monitoring system through various chat platforms including Matrix, Slack, and Discord.

+**Warnings and Disclaimers**

+This is just an EXAMPLE and is TOTALLY UNSUPPORTED!

+This is not intended for production use!

+If this breaks anything you get to keep BOTH pieces!

 ## Features

 - **Multi-Platform Support**